Text-decoration - Property CSS

 On the second child, new values have been defined for the color and for the decoration.
 The new color indeed replaces the color that was inherited from the parent.
 However, we can see that, for the decoration, there has been a combination of the new value with the value inherited from the parent.

-Regarding the third child, the color and decoration have been set to the value initial
+Regarding the third child, the color and decoration have been set to the value initial.

 The color has indeed returned to black.
 However, the parent's decoration continues to be applied.